keldri/meta/README.md

 Our two primary applications (a custom CMS and custom Community stack) are built with **Ruby on Rails** (4.1) making heavy use of **varnish**, **postgres**, **redis**, **unicorn** and **elasticsearch**.
 We also run a custom image service on **Sinatra** and two small, non-critical services built with **go**.

-Our application architecture is evolving into a back-end that delivers core content and provides an API for rich client-side code layered on top with **React** and a custom vanilla **Flux** implementation.
+Our application architecture is evolving into a back-end that delivers core content and provides an API for rich client-side code using **React** and a custom vanilla **Flux** implementation.
 We are experimenting with **GraphQL** and **Relay** for more integrated data management.

 ## Open Source Code